Iron Duke engine: Tech IV

 Iron Dukes were fitted with fuel injection (TBI, via a single injector in the throttle body) in 1982.
 This version was christened the Tech IV, though Car and Driver later ridiculed it as the low-Tech IV.
 Power output increased to 90 hp.

 This was replaced by a swirl-port head with 9.0:1 (instead of 8.25:1) compression ratio in 1984 for a 2 hp gain.
 Other additions for 1985 included roller lifters, improved bearings, and a new crankshaft.
-Several significant changes were made in 1987, which included: an improved cylinder head, intake manifold and throttle-body fuel injection module, a more-modern serpentine belt with an automatic spring-loaded tensioner for the accessories, and a Distributorless Ignition System (DIS).
+Several significant changes were made in 1987, which included: an improved cylinder head, intake manifold, and throttle-body fuel injection module; a more-modern serpentine belt with an automatic spring-loaded tensioner for the accessories; and a Distributorless Ignition System (DIS).
 This revision to the engine increased power to 98 hp.
 In 1988, a balance shaft was added to smooth engine vibrations.
 Up to this point, the engine incorporated a 'dogbone' upper front engine mount secured to the cowling of the vehicle's hood latch, aiding in controlling the vibration.
 Further improvements in later years included new pistons, rods, crankshaft, and an in-pan oiling system.
 The most powerful variant of the Tech IV raised the rev limit to 5500 rpm, and achieved 110 hp.
-The Tech IV uses the same bellhousing pattern as the 2.8 L 60-Degree V6.
+The Tech IV uses the same bellhousing pattern as the 2.8-liter 60-Degree V6.
 Over the years, the Tech IV engine has proved to be a reliable workhorse for owners when not pushed to its limits.
 All 1978-1990 Iron Duke engines used a micarta camshaft gear that meshed directly with a steel gear on the crankshaft.
 1991-92 VIN R and U engines used a timing chain instead.

 The Grumman LLV (Long Life Vehicle) built from 1987 until 1994 for the United States Postal Service for use in mail delivery were initially powered by the Iron Duke engine.
-The Postal Service specifications called for a 24-year service life and those with 2.5 L engine have surpassed expectations.
+The Postal Service specifications called for a 24-year service life and those with 2.5-liter engine have surpassed expectations.